ryan-mcclue/unsw/scif1004/discussion.md

 Scientific technologies have the potential to negatively influence many aspects of life.
 In the film *Blade Runner* (Ridley Scott, 2007), science is shown to be a force of evil.
-The film explores how the pursuit of scentific developments in the areas of bio-engineering, cybernetics and artificial intelligence (AI) can have catastrophic results.
+The film explores how the pursuit of scentific developments in the areas of bioengineering, cybernetics and artificial intelligence (AI) can have catastrophic results.
 These results are portrayed through the depiction of a society that is devoid of natural life and emotion.